jaredbwasserman/drift/README.md

 1. Bag behavior different in retail and classic
    1. containerFrameOffsetX logic only exists in retail, so classic is not accurate
 1. Wording should be "Reset position and scale for all SUPPORTED frames"
-1. Add "Open Mail" frame to retail and classic README files and descriptions
 1. Add scaling support for WorldMapFrame
 1. Per frame reset
 1. Remove delay for Guild & Communities (retail) and Blizzard Groups (classic)